shashankg7/shashankg7.github.io/index.md

 Some updates:

+* [June 2019] Reviewing for a special edition "Learning from User Interaction" of Information Retrieval Journal (IRJ).
 * [March 2019] Invited talk at Alumni Research Talks event organized at BITS, Pilani.
 I talked about "Information Retrieval from Social Media" [slides](https://docs.google.com/presentation/d/1waACjQVOiorrI6wtdGX1ataYaQVMKCqQGT2We69y19w/edit#slide=id.g5459ed153a_0_29).
 * [Oct 2018] Serving as PC member for ECIR'19 and ML4H@NIPS'19.
 * [July 2018] Joined Flipkart as Data Scientist with the Search team.